kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 ## Proposal

 The Job controller gets a list of active pods.
-Active pods usually mean pods that have not been registered for deletion.
+Active pods are pods that don't have a terminal phase (`Succeeded` or `Failed`) and are not terminating (have a `deletionTimestamp`)
 In this KEP, we will consider terminating pods to be separate from active and failed.
-In the job controller, we should include a field that states the number of terminating pods.
+As an opt-in behavior, the job controller can use the active and terminating pods to determine whether replacement Pods are needed.

 We propose two new API fields:

-1) A field in Spec that allows for opt-in behavior of whether to wait for terminating pods to finish before recreating.
+1. A field in Spec that allows for opt-in behavior of whether to wait for terminating pods to finish before creating replacement pods.
-2) A new field in Status for tracking the number of terminating pods.
+2. A new field in Status for tracking the number of terminating pods.

 ### User Stories (Optional)